Home2026-02-25T13:43:44-08:00

 The purpose of this organization is to provide professional, educational, social opportunities to its mentorship, Law Enforcement, and to the community.

-From its inception, LALEY committed itself to mentoring and assisting all officers with the Department’s promotional process, encouraging service and advocacy within the community, and serving as a leading voice for equal and minority representation in the police workforce.
-LALEY’s mission is to enhance the effectiveness of LAPD employees through professional and personal development and to advance the importance of forging strong community ties.
+From its inception, LA LEY has been dedicated to mentoring and assisting officers throughout the promotional process, encouraging service and advocacy within the community, and serving as a leading voice for equal opportunity and minority representation in the police workforce.
+LA LEY’s mission is to enhance the effectiveness of LAPD employees through professional and personal development while emphasizing the importance of building strong community relationships.

-Throughout its history, LALEY has played a vital role in advocating for all members of the LAPD and ensuring members are recognized and promoted throughout all ranks of the Department.
-In 1971, Rudy De Leon, one of LALEY’s original founding members, became the first Latino Captain in the LAPD.
+Throughout its history, LA LEY has played a vital role in advocating for its members and ensuring that qualified officers are recognized and promoted across all ranks of the Department.
+In 1971, Rudy De Leon, one of LA LEY’s original founding members, became the first Latino Captain in the LAPD—an important milestone in the Department’s history.

-In 1992, the City entered into the Hunter-LALEY Consent Decree to settle an employment discrimination lawsuit brought forth by African-Americans, Hispanics, and Asian sworn personnel.
-The Consent Decree established programs to provide underrepresented minority officers additional training and other forms of promotions and advancement opportunities within the Department.
-That same year, LAPD Chief Willie Williams appointed the Department’s first Latino Deputy Chief, Robert S. Gil.
+In 1992, the City of Los Angeles entered into the Hunter–LA LEY Consent Decree to resolve an employment discrimination lawsuit brought by African American, Hispanic, and Asian sworn personnel.
+The Consent Decree established programs designed to provide underrepresented minority officers with additional training and expanded opportunities for promotion and career advancement.
+That same year, LAPD Chief Willie L. Williams appointed Robert S. Gil as the Department’s first Latino Deputy Chief.

-LALEY has worked tirelessly to establish mentorship relationships, set up social events for its members, promote career development and present seminars open to all Department personnel who are preparing for promotional opportunities.
-LALEY understands the importance of education and has established a scholarship program that is open to the children of its members who are pursuing a higher education.
+LA LEY has continued its mission by fostering mentorship relationships, organizing social and professional events, promoting career development, and hosting seminars open to all Department personnel preparing for promotional opportunities.
+Recognizing the importance of education, LALEY also established a scholarship program for the children of its members pursuing higher education.

 LALEY’s mission is to enhance the effectiveness of all LAPD employees and to improve the Department’s relationship with the community by developing our employees, networking with all aspects of the community, protecting the rights of others and promoting camaraderie through our social activities.